davy7125/polyphone/en/tutorials/read-midi-file-with-soundfont.md

 - an internet access,
 - a web browser,
 - a MIDI file, such as <a href="files/ff7choco.mid" download>this one</a>,
-- optionally, a soundfont that you want to test and that complies with the “General MIDI” standard (a filter exists in the [repository](soundfonts/midi-standard/gm)),
+- optionally, a soundfont that you want to test and that complies with the <a href="https://en.wikipedia.org/wiki/General_MIDI" target="_blank">General MIDI</a> standard (a filter exists in the [repository](soundfonts/midi-standard/gm)),
 - optionally, the latest version of Polyphone available on this [page](software).

 ## Reading a MIDI file